-- 1) If the Assessor can obtain manufacturer's data for the total circuit wattage for the lamp in combination with the associated control gear, then this figure should be used.
-The Assessor must retain a copy of the supporting evidence for audit purposes. - 2) In other circumstances the Assessor may arrange for measurement of the total circuit wattage as follows: - a) A power factor correcting power meter of accuracy not less than ±5% must be used. - b) The measurements must be undertaken when the mains voltage is in the range 230±10V for the duration of the measurement. - c) The lamp must be in situ in a luminaire substantially identical to that used in the assessed space, and must be mounted in an orientation (e.g. horizontal, facing downwards) similar to that used in the assessed space. - d) The luminaire must be turned on and left to stabilise for at least 10 minutes before measurements commence.
+- 1) If the assessor can obtain manufacturer's data for the total circuit wattage for the lamp in combination with the associated control gear, then this figure should be used.
+The assessor must retain a copy of the supporting evidence for audit purposes. - 2) In other circumstances the assessor may arrange for measurement of the total circuit wattage as follows: - 3) A power factor correcting power meter of accuracy not less than ±5% must be used. - 4) The measurements must be undertaken when the mains voltage is in the range 230±10V for the duration of the measurement.

-- e) Any dimming or voltage reduction functionality must be disabled for the duration of the test. - f) The Assessor shall record instantaneous (power-factor-corrected) power and voltage readings at one minute intervals for a period of 5 minutes. - g) The measurements may only be used if the recorded voltage readings are all within the range 230±10V. - h) The total circuit power used for the purpose of the assessment shall be the average of the five measurements. - The Assessor must keep records of the voltage and power measurements for audit.
+- 5) The lamp must be in situ in a luminaire substantially identical to that used in the assessed space, and must be mounted in an orientation (e.g. horizontal, facing downwards) similar to that used in the assessed space. - 6) The luminaire must be turned on and left to stabilise for at least 10 minutes before measurements commence. - 7) Any dimming or voltage reduction functionality must be disabled for the duration of the - 8) The assessor shall record instantaneous (power-factor-corrected) power and voltage readings at one minute intervals for a period of 5 minutes. - 9) The measurements may only be used if the recorded voltage readings are all within the range 230 ± 10 V. - 10) The total circuit power used for the purpose of the assessment shall be the average of the five measurements. - 11) The assessor must keep records of the voltage and power measurements for audit.